Who Are George and Veronica Phalen?

 By the time PLA CEO and Founder Earl Martin Phalen was two years old, the odds of becoming a successful adult were already stacked against him.
 That’s until he met George and Veronica.
 They helped prove that long shots make the best stories.

-Abandoned at birth in 1967, PLA CEO and Founder, Earl Martin Phalen, could have been another of many black children who struggle unsuccessfully through state foster care systems.
+Abandoned at birth in 1967, PLA CEO and Founder, Earl Martin Phalen, could have been another of many African-American children who struggle unsuccessfully through state foster care systems.
 At that time, Earl would later note, 70 percent of black males in his situation eventually would wind up in the penal system.

 But in 1968, the Phalens — George and Veronica — intervened.
 In their mid-40s, they had a happy home in Norwood, Mass., a blue-collar suburb of Boston.
 It was a big family with seven kids, the oldest of whom was finishing up at college while another was just heading off to school.
 The other five were growing up fast, but the Phalens had room for one more child.